-To that end the Council undertakes to ensure that at no time shall these contract positions exceed 10% of the staffing requirements at any given time.
+To that end the Council undertakes to ensure that these contract positions shall not exceed 15% of the staffing requirements.
+Any appointments over 15% will be discussed and agreed by the SBU.

 12. Training

 - 12.1 To ensure that customer service is not disrupted compulsory out of hours training for employees may be required on an occasional basis (i.e. not more than on three (3) occasions per annum). - 12.2 The Council proposes that such training may occur on any working day after ordinary hours or Saturdays, provided that the length of training shall not exceed 4 hours, to be paid at the normal hourly rate or, if preferred by the employee, taken as time in lieu on an hour for hour basis at a mutually agreed time. - 12.3 A minimum of 2 weeks notice will be given in respect of the need to attend such training course. - 12.4 When training is required on a Saturday, Council will provide "in house" crèche facilities, provided that at least 14 days prior to the date of the training, sufficient employees indicate their intention to use such a facility.
 In circumstances where the number of persons seeking to use crèche facilities does not warrant the provision of crèche facilities, the Department Manager will negotiate individual arrangements with any employee who has indicated a need for crèche facilities.